illustration of a IBCLC supporting a parent and child

 What does an IBCLC do?

 As a new parent, you can expect an IBCLC to assist you with all your lactation needs, from helping you design a workday pumping schedule and storage plan to finding the best breastfeeding position for you.
-IBCLCs may work in a variety of settings, providing care in home, hospitals, birth centers, and via virtual visits.
+IBCLCs may work in a variety of settings, providing care via virtual visits, birth centers, hospitals, and in patient homes.

 “A lactation consultant is invaluable,” says Caitlin McNeily, TLN’s VP of Consultant Relations.
 “They’re basically your breastfeeding fairy godmother, personal cheerleader, and new-parent support team all in one.”